automata-network/docs/docs/1rpc/introduction.md

 - ### Zero tracking

-    1RPC relays user requests to RPC providers and shield user’s private metadata, including IP address, device information, and wallet association.
-1PRC does not save or track such information.
+    1RPC relays user requests to RPC providers and shields user’s private metadata, including IP address, device information, and wallet association.
+1RPC does not save or track such information.

-- ### Anti-phishing

-    1RPC detects phishing requests from malicious domains and stops relaying malicious transactions.

 - ### Multi-chain compatibility

     1RPC is compliant with JSON RPC 2.0 standard and supports multiple blockchain protocols (e.g., EVM, Substrate) via HTTPS and WSS.

+- ### Anti-phishing

+    1RPC contains some anti-phishing rules to detect phishing requests and stops relaying malicious transactions.
+This feature is only enabled in [1RPC+](./1rpc%2B.md).

+- ### Customization

+    Premium users can customize their own rules to validate the requests before relaying their write requests to the blockchain.
+This feature is only enabled in [1RPC+](./1rpc%2B.md).

 ## Supported Networks